vivek-devda/ai-video-generation-pipeline/README.md

 # 🎬 AI Video Generation Pipeline

-An end-to-end AI-powered pipeline that transforms a simple text prompt into a structured multi-scene video with captions, visuals, and background music.
+An AI-powered pipeline that transforms a simple text prompt into a structured multi-scene video with captions, visuals, and background music.

-This project demonstrates how real-world AI content systems are built using modular pipelines and media processing.
+This project demonstrates how real-world AI systems are built using modular pipelines, media processing, and automation workflows.

 ---